Brioche with Tuppo: The Soft Secret of Sicilian Breakfast!

 -

-Dipped in milk or coffee, a common practice in Sicilian families.
+Dipped in milk or coffee, a common practice in Sicilian families

-Perfect Pairings: Gelato, Granita, and Others
+Perfect Pairings: Ice Cream, Granita, and Others

 Less known but equally delicious are the pairings with: